ARGOeu/argodoc/content/guides/compute.md

 "operation":"AND"
 ```

 In the above example the service types are grouped in two groups: ***my_group_of_services_1*** and ***my_group_of_services_2***.
 Each group contains a "service" list containing service types included in the group as fields and the operation values in orded to choose who to aggregate the various instances of a specific service.
-For example if for ***"service_type_A"*** are 3 service endpoints available they are goint to be aggregated using the OR operation.
+For example if for ***"service_type_A"*** are 3 service endpoints available, they are going to be aggregated using the OR operation.
 The ***"operation"*** field under each group of services is used to declare the operation that will be used to aggregate the service types under that group.
 The outer ***"operation"*** field in the root of the json document is used to declare the operation used to aggregate the various groups in order to produce the final endpoint aggregation result.